pointless-lang/pointless/site/pages/index.md

 ---
 title: The Pointless Language
-summary: A Language for Learning
+subtitle: A Language for Learning
 ---

 ```ptls